SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/build-chip-tool.md

    If you see any popups between installs, you can select 'Ok' or 'Continue'

-## Build Environment
+### Build Environment

-1. Installing prerequisites on Raspberry Pi 4
-Follow the instructions in
+1. Follow the instructions in
 [the Project CHIP GitHub Site](https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/BUILDING.md), in the section "Installing prerequisites on Raspberry Pi 4".

-2. To build environment follow the `Software setup` and `Compiling chip-tool` steps given in [Software setup](./../sld120-matter-wifi-getting-started/04-light-switch-step-by-step-example.md),
+2. To build the environment, follow the `Software setup` and `Compiling chip-tool` steps given in [Software setup](/matter/<docspace-docleaf-version>/matter-wifi-getting-started/04-light-switch-step-by-step-example).

-## Bluetooth Setup
+### Bluetooth Set Up

-Make sure Bluetooth LE (BLE) is up and running on Raspberry Pi.
+Because Bluetooth LE (BLE) is used for commissioning on Matter, make sure BLE is up and running on Raspberry Pi.
 Raspberry Pi internally has some issues with BLE that may cause it to crash.
-Because BLE is used for commissioning on Matter, make sure BLE is running.

 ```shell
 $ sudo systemctl status bluetooth.service